kobman/KOBman/docs/ADD_NEW_ENV.md

       $ git push

-Go to your local repository and make a pull request to reflect the changes in the master repository
+Go to your local repository and make a <a href="https://github.com/EtricKombat/KOBman/blob/master/docs/PULL_REQUEST_TEMPLATE.md">pull request</a> to reflect the changes in the master repository